stuartstobie/casino-pairing/CHALLENGE.md

 ### Get started
 1. Start the service `yarn dev`
 2. Explore the app.
 Explore the Code.
+Explore the Console Output (browser).
 Explore the tests.

 ### THE FUN BEGINS
 Start in the frontend: